surgery18/HouseReAIze/backend/request.md

 - The last events timestamp and duration must add up to the episode total duration
 - Scene Transitions: Each scene transition should only be mentioned once.
 Avoid repetitive transitions to the same scene (e.g., do not fade out and then fade back into the same scene).
 Transition to a new scene directly.
 - Single Action Events: Each timestamp in the timeline should represent a single, distinct action.
 This provides clarity and ensures each action receives the appropriate focus and duration in the narrative.
-- Overlapping Durations: While each timestamp represents a single action, the duration of an action can extend beyond the next timestamp.
-This allows for the simulation of simultaneous events or actions that continue in the background of other events.
-For example, a character might start talking at timestamp 10 with a duration of 5 seconds, but another character might start a movement at timestamp 12.
-This would represent the second character moving while the first character is still speaking.
+- Overlapping Durations: While each timestamp represents a single action, the duration of an action CANNOT extend beyond the next timestamp.
-- Isolated Major Events: Events like scene transitions and significant plot points should always have their own timestamp to ensure they stand out and are not overshadowed by other actions.
 - Complete InitialState Data: For each scene's initialState, every character listed, whether visible or not, must have a defined position (startX, startY, scale, and rotation).
 If a character is initially invisible or off-screen but will be used later in the scene, they should still have a position set in the initialState.
 - Direct Scene Introduction: If a character is intended to be on screen at the beginning of a scene, they should be set as "visible": true in the initialState of the scene.
 Do not use the "appear" action immediately after a scene transition to introduce characters that are meant to be present from the start of the scene.
 Instead, make them visible by default using the initialState.